Electronic Walls and Ceilings Offer Adaptable Solid-State Lighting (2012)

 Field Demonstration and Evaluation

 In 2009, the California Energy Commission awarded project funding to the LRC to demonstrate this new infrastructure for SSL technology.
 Along with project partner OSRAM Sylvania, the LRC installed a prototype system in a conference room at a Hollywood movie studio.
+(Read the full case study.)

 System Components of the Field Demonstration Prototype